franciskershaw/crockpot/README.md

 * We are aware that having two ingredients with the same _id but different units result in only one of these ingredients making it to the shopping list when adding multiple recipes to the menu.
 * The button that clears the search bar is not working.
 * On mobile the search functionality doesn't work at all.
+* Site occasionally crashes when attempting to retrieve user while already logged in.